Refractive Eye Surgery

 Laser Refractive Eye Surgery Procedures

 For many people with refractive eye issues, lasers allow for minimally invasive surgical corrections to the cornea.
-LASIK (laser-assisted in situ keratomileusis), topography-guided LASIK, photorefractive keratectomy (PRK) and small incision lenticule extraction (SMILE) are laser-based refractive eye surgery procedures.
+LASIK (laser-assisted in situ keratomileusis), photorefractive keratectomy (PRK) and keratorefractive lenticule extraction (KLEx) are laser-based refractive eye surgery procedures.

-During a LASIK procedure, the eyes are numbed with drops and held in place by both an eyelid holder and a suction ring.
-Once these are applied, your vision will go black.
-Using either a laser or a device called a microkeratome, the surgeon will make a thin flap in the cornea, which will be lifted and folded back.
-You will be directed to stare at a target light to further ensure that your eyes do not move.
+During a LASIK procedure, the eyelids are kept open.
+The eye is numbed with drops and gently stabilized with a suction ring.
+Once this is applied, your vision may dim, which is normal.
+Using the laser, the surgeon will make a thin flap in the cornea, which will be lifted and folded back.
+You will be directed to stare at a target light, and the laser will track your eye, compensating for any small eye movements.
 The surgeon will then reshape the cornea using a laser.
 After reshaping is finished, the surgeon folds the flap back down into position and smooths it out — the flap will attach on its own within three minutes and heal where it is placed.

 PRK

-PRK is another variation of LASIK.
-PRK is often recommended for people with thin corneas and dry eye.
-Like LASIK and topography-guided LASIK, it involves using a laser to correct corneas, but in PRK, no flap is made in the cornea surface to help with the correction.
-Instead, lasers either increase or decrease the curvature of the cornea as needed.
+PRK is a variation of LASIK.
+It is often recommended for people with thin corneas and dry eye.
+Like LASIK, it involves using a laser to correct corneas, but in PRK, no flap is made in the cornea surface to help with the correction.
+Instead, the outer layer of the cornea is gently removed and the underlying tissue is reshaped by the laser.
+The outer layer naturally regrows in approximately three to five days.
 After the surgery, a transparent bandage contact lens is applied to help with healing.

-SMILE is typically recommended for people with nearsightedness or astigmatism that falls within a specific range of severity.
-In SMILE, a minimally invasive laser is used to create a lenticule and to make a small incision into the eye to remove the lenticule.
+KLEx is typically recommended for people with nearsightedness or astigmatism that falls within a specific range of severity.
+During a KLEx procedure, a minimally invasive laser is used to create a lenticule and to make a very small incision in the cornea to remove the lenticule.
 A lenticule is a disc-shaped piece of tissue carved out of the cornea.
 Prior to surgery, the surgeon will measure the corneas to calibrate the laser.
-During surgery, the patient’s eyes are numbed, and a laser is used to create the lenticule and the incision necessary to remove it from each eye.
+During surgery, the patient’s eyes are numbed.
 No stitches are required, and the eye should heal in one to two days.
 The procedure itself is very quick, taking only a couple of minutes for each eye.

 Tips for Recovery

-• Since LASIK and topography-guided LASIK are minimally invasive, people who have these surgeries can typically expect to return to driving and work the day after the procedure.
+- Since LASIK and KLEx are minimally invasive, people who have these surgeries can typically expect to return to driving and work the day after the procedure.

-• Refractive eye surgeries that target the lens have a longer recovery time because the procedures are more invasive.
-Patients who receive ICL should plan for at least four weeks of healing before they can resume a normal schedule, and should expect to use eye drops to treat inflammation and wear a shield during sleep to protect the healing eyes.
-Refractive lens exchange patients have a shorter recovery time of about a week.
+- Refractive eye surgeries that target the lens have a longer recovery time because the procedures are more invasive.
+Patients who receive an ICL or RLE should plan for at least two weeks of healing before they can resume a normal schedule.
+They should expect to use eye drops to treat inflammation, and wear a shield during sleep to protect the healing eyes.